cosinekitty/astronomy/source/c/README.md

 - This function optionally corrects for atmospheric refraction, while `Astronomy_SphereFromVector` does not.

-The returned structure will contain the azimuth in `lon`.
+The returned structure contains the azimuth in `lon`.
 It is measured in degrees clockwise from north: east = +90 degrees, west = +270 degrees.

-The altitude will be stored in `lat`.
+The altitude is stored in `lat`.

 The distance to the observed object is stored in `dist`, and is expressed in astronomical units (AU).